juanfran/posts/js/ts-refactor/ts-refactor-en.md

 }
 ```

-And where it is used:
+And the one where it's kept:

 ```ts
 import { Test } from './example4';